-It’s on with the show at Disney’s Hollywood Studios, where guests of all ages are immersed in the glitz, glamour and excitement of show business — strolling down Hollywood Boulevard surrounded by the sights, sounds and personalities of Tinseltown in the 1930s; blasting off on a wild VIP limousine ride with Aerosmith as the guide; or becoming immersed in the world of big-budget movie car chases and the excitement of high-flying stunt performers.
+It’s on with the show at Disney’s Hollywood Studios, where guests of all ages are immersed in the glitz, glamour, and excitement of show business — strolling down Hollywood Boulevard surrounded by the sights, sounds and personalities of Tinseltown in the 1930s; blasting off on a wild VIP limousine ride with Aerosmith as the guide; or becoming immersed in the world of Star Wars and the excitement of high-flying stunt performers.

-Toy Story Land will be a new 11-acres land transporting guests into the adventurous outdoors of Andy’s backyard.
+Toy Story Land is a new 11-acres land that transports guests into the adventurous outdoors of Andy’s backyard.
 Guests will feel like they have been shrunk to Buzz and Woody’s size as they are surrounded by oversized toys, building blocks, plastic buckets and shovels and game board pieces in Andy’s backyard.
-Two new attractions will be a part of the new land, along with an expansion of Toy Story Mania!
+Two new attractions will be a part of the new land, along with the expanded Toy Story Mania!

 - Alien Swirling Saucers – The famous little green aliens from the movie will take Guests around for a spin in their very own flying saucers.
 The music, lighting and sound effects add to the flurry of action, while “The Claw” looms over.

 - Toy Story Mania! – Guests glide into the Toy Story Midway Games Play-Set and take aim at 3D objects in a variety of fast-paced games, with an expansion that adds a third track to this popular attraction.
 The third track is scheduled to open on Memorial Day weekend.